AryamanSriva/Credit-Card-Fraud-Detection-using-R/README.md

 The dataset contains 284,807 transactions out of which 492 are identified as fraudulent.
 Given the highly imbalanced nature of the dataset appropriate handling is required before model building.

-## Understanding and Defining Fraud

-Credit card fraud involves dishonest actions and behaviors aimed at obtaining information without the account holder's authorization for financial gain.
-Among various fraud methods skimming which involves duplicating information from the card's magnetic strip is the most common.
-Other methods include:

-- Manipulation or alteration of genuine cards
-- Creation of counterfeit cards
-- Use of stolen or lost credit cards
-- Fraudulent telemarketing activities

 ## Data Dictionary

 The dataset can be downloaded using this [link](https://www.kaggle.com/mlg-ulb/creditcardfraud).